-JOINT HEALTH AND WELLBEING STRATEGY COMMITMENTS - PROGRESS TRACKER REPORT Q2 2015/16
+HEALTH AND WELLBEING STRATEGY 2013-16: COMMITMENTS - PROGRESS REPORT Q4 2015/16

-ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complete ed; Amber - C Off target; Red - Significantly off target; Grey - Missing information or status N/A USING PREVE NTATIVE MEASURES TO ACHIEVE BETTER HEALTH AND WELLBEING king and Tobacco Control 1.
+ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complet Off target; Red - Significantly off target; Grey - Missing information or status s N/A THEN ENTATIVE MEASURES TO ACHIEVE BETTER HEALTH AND WELLBEING king and Tobacco Control 1.
 Develop and implement a comprehensive Tobacco Control Plan for the City in conjunction with the Police and Customs, which tackles prevention, provision of smoking cessation support, illicit supply of cheap smuggled tobacco, and implementation of tobacco control policies at a local level.
 GREEN Tobacco control plan in place and implemented for 2014-15.
 Smoking cessation services also commissioned.
-Review of plan being undertaken and used to inform for 2015-16 refresh.
-Public Health 2.
+Review of plan undertaken and used to inform for 2015-16 refresh.
+Trading Standards have moved to Hampshire County Council, this raises concerns over the impact of tobacco control in the city.
+Working with Hampshire commissioners to develop a Southampton inclusive approach e.g. Helpline, Roadshow.
+Public Health, Dr. Bob Coates 2.
 Sustain implementation of the national NHS Health Check programme across the City to support early detection/screening for cardiovascular disease and to tackle lifestyle risk factors.
 GREEN NHS Health Checks programme implemented across the City as well as additional opportunistic outreach work targeted at key groups within the population to address potential health inequalities.
 In 2014/15 99% of eligible population were invited for health checks (over 11,000 invitations).
 Uptake has increased to 40%.
-Public Health Obes sity and Physical Activity ' 3.
+2015/16 year end data is not yet available.
+Public Health, Dr. Bob Coates Obes ity and Physical Activity 3.
 Identify and implement options determining better health and support healthy lifestyle behaviours leading to improved diet and physical activity in key target groups e.g. health promoting workplaces, breastfeeding friendly environments, healthy early years and childcare settings.
 GREEN A range of activities and services are available to support healthy lifestyle behaviours.
 These are accessible for children, families and adults and include activities in key settings such as workplaces, early years and schools.
-The public health nursing service (school nursing) has been commissioned for 1 April 2015.
+The public health nursing service (school nursing) was recommissioned for 1 April 2015.
 New service specification has a specific focus on healthy weight.
 The breastfeeding action plan has been developed, with progress monitored by the 0-5 year working group (under the 0-19 commissioning group).
 Health improvement plan in maternity services specification monitored at maternity trust board meetings.
-Public Health
+Public Health, Dr. Bob Coates 4.
+Support initiatives and services that are effective in preventing and managing overweight and GREEN Initiatives and services for children, young people and adults to prevent obesity and manage their weight are supported.
+Additional insight work is being undertaken to better understand further needs of key target groups.
+Public Health, Dr. Bob Coates